-The University of Western Attica maintains a dedicated website for its postgraduate programmes.
-The PSP has a dedicated webpage in Greek, with partial content available in English, at msc-acs.uniwa.gr.

-There, interested persons can find information about the PSP in general, the organization of the programme, the courses, the modules per semester, the faculty members, the study guide, University rules and regulations, the selection criteria, forms, and reports as well as the quality assurance policy.

-The web pages contain information and forms that students might find helpful.
+The University of Western Attica keeps a dedicated website for its postgraduate programmes.
+The PSP keeps a dedicated web page only in Greek at msc-ngrda.ice.uniwa.gr/.
+There, interested persons can find information about the PSP in general, the organization of the programme, the courses, the modules per semester, the faculty members, the study guide, some University rules and regulations, and the selection criteria.
+On the web pages, there is information that students might find helpful.
 The organization of the web pages is simple, with apparent links for each section.
-Guidelines for the appropriate maintenance of the website are in place.